RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 ![EMRN rubric](https://i.ibb.co/Pww4pVg/EMRN.png)

 **Learning Targets and Checkpoints**: There are 23 Learning Targets in the course, which together form an outline of all the important concepts in Calculus.
 Eleven (11) of these are designated as **Core** targets due to their central nature in Calculus, and the other 12 of which are designated as **Supplemental**.
-An important goal for you in the course is to **demonstrate proficiency, and eventually mastery, of all the Core targets and as many of the Supplemental targets as you can.**

-Accordingly, there are two levels of achievement on the  Learning Targets: **Proficiency** and **Mastery**.
+An important goal for you in the course is to **demonstrate proficiency, and eventually mastery, of all the Core targets and as many of the Supplemental targets as you can.** Accordingly, there are two levels of achievement on the  Learning Targets: **Proficiency** and **Mastery**.
+Each time you provide a piece of evidence that shows you

 You will get numerous opportunities to demonstrate understanding of the Learning Targets; every time this happens, the student receives a "check" on that Learning Target.

 + To be rated as "Proficient" on a Learning Target, earn **one check** on it.
 + To be rated as "Mastered" on a Learning Target, earn **two checks** on it.